 - The aperture can be chosen to be at any desired location within the slit along the cross-dispersion direction by specifying the Y-offset in arcsec from the slit center.

-- Aperture radius: This corresponds to the half-width of the extraction aperture in the cross-dispersion direction, although it is referred to as a "radius."
-The terminology will be updated at a future date.
+- Aperture Half-Height: This corresponds to the half-height of the extraction aperture in the cross-dispersion direction.
 The spectral extraction is performed over the full extent of the specified extraction aperture.

 - Wavelength of Interest: This specifies the wavelength at which the scalar quantities are reported in the reports.